NicholasBotello007/elite-qualifier/README.md

  - [Usage](#usage)
  ## Background
  (This is why this application exists.)

- This project was made to show how many posts actually contain the word "idiot" in them. **Was made mostly as a joke.**
+ **This project was made to show the first 96 bestselling, in-stock GPUs on Newegg.com as fairly priced GPUs are hard to come by these days.**
   ## Install
   (These are the steps to setup your local environment to run this application.)

   _idk just fork it or something_
   ## Usage
-  These are the steps to use the application or interact with it.
+  (These are the steps to use the application or interact with it).

-  ***hit the run button***
+  ***clear, then hit the run button***
   ### Any optional sections

- SQUID GAMES!!!
- ^Based
+  is only known to work with the URL given